-The Department of Oncology, Division of Cancer Immunology/GI Clinical Research is looking to fill the position of Regulatory Specialist II.
-The Clinical Research Regulatory Specialist II will serve as a central resource for faculty conducting clinical research at Johns Hopkins University and across multiple clinical trial sites.
+The Department of Oncology is seeking a Clinical Research Regulatory Specialist II that will serve as a central resource for faculty conducting clinical research at Johns Hopkins University and across multiple clinical trial sites.
 Working closely with the Sponsor-Investigator and IND Specialist, this position will assist in the submission of investigator initiated trials to the appropriate regulatory agencies for review, such as the Food and Drug Administration (FDA) and Recombinant DNA Advisory Committee (RAC).
 In addition, this position will assist in the ongoing maintenance of Sponsor-Investigator held INDs.
 This includes, but is not limited to protocol amendments, Investigator Brochure amendments, annual reports, IND safety reports, Chemistry, Manufacturing, and Controls (CMC) updates, and oversight of investigational drug supply.

 DUTIES AND RESPONSIBILITIES